 Reading to Introduce New Content

-Glenn felt uncomfortable talking with his new roommates because he realized very quickly that he didn’t know anything about their major—architecture.
+Consider the following scenario: Glenn felt uncomfortable talking with his new roommates because he realized very quickly that he didn’t know anything about their major—architecture.
 Of course he knew that it had something to do with buildings and construction sites, but the field was so different from his discipline of biology that he decided he needed to find out more so he could at least engage in friendly conversation with his roommates.
 Since he would likely not go into their field, he didn’t need to go into full research mode.
-When we read to introduce new content, we can start off small and increase to better and more sophisticated sources.
+Glenn's purpose for reading was specific to his situation.
+When we read to discover new content, we can start off small and increase to better and more sophisticated sources.
 Much of our further study and reading depends on the sources we originally read, our purpose for finding out about this new topic, and our interest level.

 Try an experiment with a group of classmates.
 Without looking on the Internet, try to brainstorm a list of 10 topics about which all of you may be interested but for which you know very little or nothing at all.
 Try to make the topics somewhat obscure rather than ordinary—for example, the possibility of the non-planet Pluto being reclassified again as opposed to something like why we need to drink water.